TouK/nussknacker/docs/designingProcesses/Spel.md

 As Nussknacker uses Java types, some objects are more than data containers - there are additional methods that can be invoked on them.
-Method parameters are passed in parentheses, usually parameter details are shown in code completion on FE.
+Method parameters are passed in parentheses, usually parameter details are shown in code completion hints.

 | Expression                 | Result     | Type |
 | -------------------------- | ---------- | ---- |